ChangyaoTian/VL-LTR/README.md

 pip install mmcv==1.3.14
 ```

 ## Data preparation

 ### ImageNet-LT

-Download and extract ImageNet train and val images from http://image-net.org/.
+Download and extract ImageNet train and val images from [here](http://image-net.org/).
 The directory structure is the standard layout for the torchvision [`datasets.ImageFolder`](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder), and the training and validation data is expected to be in the `train/` folder and `val` folder respectively.

-Then extract the wiki text into the same directory, and the directory tree of data is expected to be like this:
+Then extract the [wiki text](https://github.com/ChangyaoTian/VL-LTR/releases/download/text-corpus/imagenet.zip) into the same directory, and the directory tree of data is expected to be like this:

 ```
 ./data/imagenet/